First time investor

 ✔ Your confidence can grow and evolve

-Whether you’re building up your investment knowledge as a first-timer, or acting on the level of understanding you already have, your comfort level may shift over time.
+Whether you’re building up your investment knowledge as a first-timer, or acting on the level of understanding you already have, your preferences and circumstances may change over time.
 You can review your choices whenever it suits you.

 ✔ There may be features that support steady progression